 Everyone reacts differently following an injection.
 Some patients feel some minor discomfort, while others experience an increase in pain for the first 48 hours.
 This is normal.
 Applying ice to the area, elevating the arm and taking over-the-counter pain relief medication will help ease this discomfort.
 It can take up to three weeks before you experience the full benefit of the injection.
-If you develop increasing redness, swelling or pain, or have other concerns, contact Hand Surgery Ltd. immediately.
+If you develop increasing redness, swelling or pain, or have other concerns, contact Hand to Shoulder Specialists of Wisconsin immediately.

 While wearing a cast, we ask that you make every effort to keep it dry while bathing, swimming or washing dishes.
 A hard permanent cast is usually changed every two to three weeks.
 Frequent cast changes can harm a fracture and may increase your expenses.
 Although it may be tempting, avoid poking sharp objects into the cast to alleviate an itch.
 This can injure your skin and cause further complications.

 If you have any areas of pressure from your splint, make an appointment with the therapy department to have it adjusted.
 Be sure to move joints not included in the splint, or they may get stiff.
 This includes your shoulder: raise your arm overhead, reach across your body and reach behind your lower back.
 It’s also important to care for your splint: